 Bank transfers are a staple financial tool for both individuals and businesses in the DACH region, used extensively for domestic and international transactions.
 They offer a secure way to transfer large sums of money but can involve fees and processing times that vary by bank.

-In Austria, bank transfer still has a significant market share among the payment methods offered compared to cards.
-It enjoys as much as 55.7%.
-In Switzerland, bank transfers are popular among 52% of customers.
-But the highest value of bank transfers among the DACH countries has Germany – as much as 77.4% of customers use them.
+In Austria, bank transfer/cash in advance still has a significant market share among the payment methods offered compared to cards.
+It enjoys as much as 55.8%.
+In Switzerland, bank transfers/cash in advance are popular among 49.5% of customers.
+But the highest value among the DACH countries has Germany – as much as 72.4% of customers use them.

 How to conquer the DACH e-commerce market

-Even though in the DACH region there are many e-stores with huge revenues, German-speaking consumers still shop online in foreign retailers.
-That is why there is still room for new players on this market.
+Even though in the DACH region, there are many e-stores with huge revenues, German-speaking consumers still shop online at foreign retailers.
+That is why there is still room for new players in this market.
 Check out the most important aspects of the e-commerce industry in the DACH region.

 Gain trust